TF-Coder: Program Synthesis for Tensor Manipulations: Related Work

 \textsc{AutoPandas}~\cite{autopandas} uses graph neural networks to synthesize Pandas programs that manipulate DataFrames, which are similar to TensorFlow tensors.
 A key innovation in \textsc{AutoPandas} is a graph representation of the input and output DataFrames with edges connecting equal cells.
 Although tensors and DataFrames are similar, \textsc{AutoPandas}' graph approach is not as applicable to the TensorFlow domain, since many common mathematical operations would break the cell-equivalence edges.
 In other words, DataFrames retain much of their data while being manipulated through pivots, selections, and joins, making it easy for cell-equivalence edges to track the movement of data, while this is only true for a fraction of manipulations in TensorFlow.
+In Section~\ref{subsec:autopandas_comparison} we found that \tool\ outperforms \textsc{AutoPandas} on both sets of benchmarks, from \tool\ and from \textsc{AutoPandas}.

 There are also some approaches that use machine learning for ranking programs.
 FlashFill uses version-space algebra to identify all programs in a DSL that are consistent with a set of input/output examples, and then uses a ranking function learned through supervised learning~\cite{rankpbe} to rank the programs, so that the user does not need to provide too many examples before obtaining the desired program.
 Unlike this ranking approach that first finds all consistent programs, \tool\ uses learning to guide the search in first place.